Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Conclusions

 \section{Conclusions}

-In this paper, we have considered the chance SINR constrained JPAC problem, and have proposed two sample approximation-based deflation approaches for the problem.
-We first approximated the computationally intractable chance SINR constraints by sampling, and then reformulated the sampled JPAC problem as a one-stage group sparse $\ell_0$-minimization problem.
-Furthermore, we relaxed the NP-hard $\ell_0$-minimization problem to a convex $\ell_1$-minimization problem (equivalent to an SOCP) and used its solution to check the simultaneous supportability of all links and guide an iterative link removal procedure (deflation), resulting in efficient deflation algorithms (SOCP-D and PABB-D).
+In this paper, we have considered the chance SINR constrained JPAC problem, and have proposed two sample approximation-based deflation approaches for {solving} the problem.
+We first approximated the computationally intractable chance SINR constraints by sampling, and then reformulated the sampled JPAC problem as a composite group sparse minimization problem.
+Furthermore, we approximated the NP-hard group sparse minimization problem by a convex problem (equivalent to an SOCP) and used its solution to check the simultaneous supportability of all links and to guide an iterative link removal procedure (the deflation {}{approach}), resulting in two efficient deflation algorithms (SOCP-D and PABB-D).

-The proposed approaches are particularly attractive for practical implementations for the following reasons.
-First, since the proposed approaches are based on sample approximations, they do not require explicit CDI but only need samples of channel realizations.
-Consequently, the proposed approaches are distributionally robust.
-Second, the two proposed approaches enjoy a low computational complexity.
+The proposed approaches are particularly attractive for practical implementations for the following reasons. {First, the two proposed approaches only require the CDI, which is more practical than most of the existing algorithms for JPAC where the perfect instantaneous CSI is required.} Second, the two proposed approaches enjoy a low computational complexity.
 The SOCP-D approach has a polynomial time complexity.
-To further improve the computational efficiency, the special structure of the SOCP relaxation problem is exploited, and an efficient algorithm, {PABB-D, is custom designed for solving it.
+To further improve the computational efficiency, the special structure of the SOCP approximation problem is exploited, and an efficient algorithm, {PABB-D, is custom designed for solving it.
 The PABB-D algorithm} significantly outperforms the SOCP-D algorithm in terms of the execution CPU time.
-Finally, our simulation results show that the proposed approaches are very effective by using the nonrobust NLPD algorithm as the benchmark.
+Finally, our simulation results show that the proposed approaches are very effective by using the NLPD algorithm as the benchmark.